nicholas22/jpropel-light/README.markdown

 ####1.1.7: minor improvements
-StringUtils faster replace with StringBuilder FileUtils methods for checking if a file exists ConversionUtils support for Period and DateTime XmlUtils faster compaction
+  - StringUtils faster replace with StringBuilder
+  - FileUtils methods for checking if a file exists
+  - ConversionUtils support for Period and DateTime
+  - XmlUtils faster compaction
-ArrayUtils copy helper method
+  - ArrayUtils copy helper method
-Nullable method for NPE check
+  - Nullable method for NPE check
-StackTraceLogger remove trailing CRLF chars
+  - StackTraceLogger remove trailing CRLF chars

 ####1.1.6: bugfixiging
-ReifiedArrayList bug in ensureCapacity() method (Thanks to Redundent!)
+  - ReifiedArrayList bug in ensureCapacity() method (Thanks to Redundent!)

 ####1.1.5: bugfixing
-Bugfix for ReflectionUtils getSetters and getProperties Block iterator for per-line file reading
+  - Bugfix for ReflectionUtils getSetters and getProperties
+  - Block iterator for per-line file reading

 ####1.1.4: Enhancements & bugfixes
-Upgraded dependency lombok-pg to v0.11.0
+  - Upgraded dependency lombok-pg to v0.11.0
-Upgraded dependency slf4j-api to v1.6.4
+  - Upgraded dependency slf4j-api to v1.6.4
-ThreadUtils methods for sleep, busy-spin, yield waiting Added methods getSetter and getGetter in ReflectionUtils Added FileUtils directory methods accepting File as arg NPE cleanup, using Validate.NotNull in most Util classes Bugfixes
+  - ThreadUtils methods for sleep, busy-spin, yield waiting
+  - Added methods getSetter and getGetter in ReflectionUtils
+  - Added FileUtils directory methods accepting File as arg
+  - NPE cleanup, using Validate.NotNull in most Util classes
+  - Bugfixes
-Breaking changes:
+  - Breaking changes:
     - Moved some ArrayUtils methods to Linq for consistency
     - Projections organised as Arrays, Objects, Files, etc.
     - Removed some duplicate methods

 ####1.1.3: Minor improvements
-Included Eclipse project in sources JAR.
+  - Included Eclipse project in sources JAR.
-Added EnvironmentUtils utility class, allows for altering JVM env. vars at run-time.
+  - Added EnvironmentUtils utility class, allows for altering JVM env. vars at run-time.
-Added Stopwatch.restart() convenience method.
+  - Added Stopwatch.restart() convenience method.
-Added Iterable validator (IterablePropertyMetadata)
+  - Added Iterable validator (IterablePropertyMetadata)
-Added URL validator (URLPropertyMetadata)
+  - Added URL validator (URLPropertyMetadata)
-Added a few commonly used predicates (propel.core.functional.predicates.*)
+  - Added a few commonly used predicates (propel.core.functional.predicates.*)
-StackTraceLogger now has configurable level, showing minimal, abbreviated or full trace.
+  - StackTraceLogger now has configurable level, showing minimal, abbreviated or full trace.
-Fixed inaccurate comments in NumericUtils, StringUtils, Linq, etc.
+  - Fixed inaccurate comments in NumericUtils, StringUtils, Linq, etc.
-Linq unzip() and partition() methods added.
+  - Linq unzip() and partition() methods added.
 Bug-fixing (ofType, orderByThenBy, skip)
-Using lombok-pg 0.10.8-SNAPSHOT dependency.
+  - Using lombok-pg 0.10.8-SNAPSHOT dependency.

 ####1.1.2: Performance improvements
-LongHashMap now has very fast lookup performance and smaller memory footprint.
+  - LongHashMap now has very fast lookup performance and smaller memory footprint.
-A way to "seal" classes and make them immutable has been added via ReflectionUtils.proxy().
+  - A way to "seal" classes and make them immutable has been added via ReflectionUtils.proxy().
-It works by preventing certain methods to be called and as such guaranteeing immutability for things like collections.
+  - It works by preventing certain methods to be called and as such guaranteeing immutability for things like collections.
-Using a long->T LongHashMap and this feature, you can create a hash map that is x5 faster than ConcurrentHashMap in lookups, due to absence of locking.
+  - Using a long->T LongHashMap and this feature, you can create a hash map that is x5 faster than ConcurrentHashMap in lookups, due to absence of locking.
-See ImmutableUtils.toReadOnly() for an implementatiof of this.
+  - See ImmutableUtils.toReadOnly() for an implementatiof of this.
-Also, removed SharedLongHashMap implementation for now.
+  - Also, removed SharedLongHashMap implementation for now.

 ####1.1.1: Primitive collections and counters
-Added primitive collections: FixedSizeLongBuffer, SharedFixedSizeLongBuffer, LongHashMap, SharedLongHashMap.
+  - Added primitive collections: FixedSizeLongBuffer, SharedFixedSizeLongBuffer, LongHashMap, SharedLongHashMap.
-Added more counters: SharedModuloIndexer, SharedModuloIndexerLight (specialised, for traversing buffers/arrays).
+  - Added more counters: SharedModuloIndexer, SharedModuloIndexerLight (specialised, for traversing buffers/arrays).

 ####1.1.0: bugfix & clean-up
-Removed old v1.0.8 and v1.0.9 JARs.
+  - Removed old v1.0.8 and v1.0.9 JARs.
-Bugfix for StringUtils.replace()
+  - Bugfix for StringUtils.replace()

 ####1.0.9: incremental update
-Replaces usages with StringBuilder instead of StringBuffer.
+  - Replaces usages with StringBuilder instead of StringBuffer.
-Fixed StringUtils padLeft/padRight comments.
+  - Fixed StringUtils padLeft/padRight comments.
-Added projections: getClassType(), getClassName(), getClassNameSimple().
+  - Added projections: getClassType(), getClassName(), getClassNameSimple().
-Updated Objects.* predicates to use Object instead of T where a type is not needed
-(this is to alleviate some type inferencing woes with javac/ecj)
+  - Updated Objects.* predicates to use Object instead of T where a type is not needed (this is to alleviate some type inferencing woes with javac/ecj)
-Added print() predicate to Objects and Strings classes.
+  - Added print() predicate to Objects and Strings classes.
-Added min() and max() to Linq.
+  - Added min() and max() to Linq.
-Added minOccurring() and maxOccurring() to Linq.
-(using non-parallel map/reduce which could be optimised in a next version)
+  - Added minOccurring() and maxOccurring() to Linq (using non-parallel map/reduce which could be optimised in a next version)
-Upgraded to lombok-pg-0.10.4
+  - Upgraded to lombok-pg-0.10.4

 ####1.0.8: upgrade lib
-Upgraded to lombok-pg-0.10.2 and deployed second jar, which includes sources.
+  - Upgraded to lombok-pg-0.10.2 and deployed second jar, which includes sources.

 ####1.0.7: InvokeOneArg, InvokeNoArg
-Functional invocation is now cleaner, by using static imports on methods of these two classes.
+  - Functional invocation is now cleaner, by using static imports on methods of these two classes.

 ####1.0.6: SharedMapMultimap
-Thread-safe version of MapMultimap (SharedMapMultimap)
+  - Thread-safe version of MapMultimap (SharedMapMultimap)
-Linq.single() ensuring a single element exist in an iterable/array.
+  - Linq.single() ensuring a single element exist in an iterable/array.
-StringUtils.crop() is a trim-like function where you specify which characters to leave in, rather than trim.
+  - StringUtils.crop() is a trim-like function where you specify which characters to leave in, rather than trim.

 ####1.0.5: Predicates split up Objects, Strings, Arrays and Iterables classes
-A breaking change for the modularization of predicates
+  - A breaking change for the modularization of predicates

 ####1.0.4: Function1<?, Boolean> became Predicate1<?>
-A breaking change that uses the @Predicate annotation instead of @Function.
+  - A breaking change that uses the @Predicate annotation instead of @Function.
 Annotated methods return Predicate1<?> instead of Function1<?, Boolean>

 ####1.0.3: Minor improvements

 ####MapMultimap data structure
-Another type-aware collection, a "map of maps".
+  - Another type-aware collection, a "map of maps".

      val map = new MapMultimap<String, String, Integer>() {};
      map.put("Male", "Nick", 18);